Maker Toolkit Maker Faire Bay Area 2018

 So that we are in agreement as to what you will require for your exhibit, please review the following details:

-Internet Connectivity: Wireless service will be provided inside the Expo Hall and in limited areas outside on the grounds.
+- Internet Connectivity: Wireless service will be provided in limited areas of the event grounds.
 If your project could interfere with our wireless service, please let us know so we can accommodate you and your faire neighbors.
 In most cases, a hardwire connection will not be available.
 If you must have a hardwire, notify firstname.lastname@example.org asap (end of March at the latest).
 There is very limited availability and a significant cost for this service.

 - Understanding your power usage is important: We need to ensure you have what you need and you will not create a problem for your fellow Makers by tripping the circuit breaker.
 Most consumer electronic devices have a small label that will tell you how many watts or amps they draw and at what voltage.

 - Voltage: In North America, normal house and building power is 120 volts.
 (Large machinery may require 220 volts.
 If you need a 220v, tell us what phase you need.)

 - Amperage: After you determine the voltage you require (see above), we need to know how many amps you will be using at that voltage.
 If an item only lists watts and not amps, you can quickly convert watts to amps by dividing the watts by volts (Watts / Volts = Amps.)